Video Monetization

 A screenshot of MrBallen's YouTube channel.

-Sponsors often pay between $15 to $50 per 1,000 views.
+Sponsors often pay between $15 and $50 per 1,000 views.
 So, if your YouTube or Facebook live streams are regularly getting 5,000+ views you can earn a solid income as a live streamer.

 Brand partnerships tend to bring in the most money.
 They work well because they connect our content with relevant brands.
 With a thoughtful approach and content that resonates with our audience, brand partnerships can be very financially rewarding, especially when the brand aligns with our niche.